What We Do

 Text from this webpage was taken directly from the following: Dolton, D.D., and T. R. Cooper.
 2012.
 History and Administration of the Webless Migratory Game Bird Program, 1995-2012.
 In Webless Migratory Game Bird Program, Project Abstracts – 2010 and 2011.
 United States Department of the Interior, Fish and Wildlife Service, Bloomington, MN USA.
 140p.

 The Webless Migratory Game Bird Program provides funding for projects that address priority information needs for webless migratory gamebirds.
-We anticipate the next funding opportunity to be November of 2022.
+The next anticipated call for proposals will be November 2024.